Corianton: A Story of Unholy Love: Reception

 Corianton: A Story of Unholy Love premiered on October 1, 1931, at Salt Lake City's Playhouse Theater and ran for two weeks there and at other venues throughout Utah.
 It received mostly negative reviews and attracted little interest outside of Utah Mormon circles.
 Astle attributed the film's poor reception to the poor sound quality of the speakers in the Playhouse Theater where the film showed.
 Park ran ads in newspapers apologizing for the sound quality and attempted to outfit a small community theater with appropriate speakers to show the film on the road, but as the film's financial problems increased, this plan was abandoned.
 In Salt Lake City, Corianton: A Story of Unholy Love was compared favorably to Ben-Hur.
 After its financial failure, Bean and the Park brothers faced both anger from, and multiple lawsuits by, their investors.

-In January of 1932, the Corianton Corporation was placed in receivership owing $65,000 to creditors.
+In January 1932, the Corianton Corporation was placed in receivership owing $65,000 to creditors.
 One problem was that Corianton Corporation had used money from stockholders for a project outside the film.
 There were several lawsuits over the film, which Bean was involved in until his death.
 Bean was very unhappy with the changes to his play in the film adaptation, and initiated ten lawsuits or countersuits against the Parks.
 In one of these lawsuits in December 1932, Bean spent five days in jail on a contempt charge for telling a judge to "shut up".
 The film's producers were also targeted.
 Author Orson Scott Card, the grandson of producer Lester Park, recalls that, after the film's failure, "Grandpa was forced to flee the state of Utah to avoid endless lawsuits and the threat of prosecution."
 Corianton Corporation ended in April 1932 when it failed to pay taxes.

 Writing about Corianton: A Story of Unholy Love in 2018, Randy Astle wrote that the film was "on par" with other independent films of the 1930s, and is a "milestone" of Mormon film.
 It was the first major sound Mormon film.